ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

   - [Create a Map Visualization using Kibana](sections/02-PuttingAllTogether.md#kibana)
   - [Issue alerts and other useful queries with Zeppelin](sections/02-PuttingAllTogether.md#zeppelin)

+Once we have set up the datproc cluster and all containers are up and running ( nifi, zookeeper, kafka, elasticsearch and kibana) it's time to have a hands-on approach.

+This is the architecture we have built up:

+-- photo

 ## Creating a flow with nifi

+Nifi web page is listening on port 8060 and we have to access it through a SSH tunnel.
+As we have explained on the dataproc section, let's